Porter Treatment and Tipping Guidelines

 It is ideal to have a tipping ceremony to acknowledge and thank each crew person.
 Tips can be placed in individual envelopes with the climbers giving them directly to each person.
 We highly recommend tipping each crew person directly to ensure that the full amount of tip is received by the crew member.

-Please keep in mind that the lower the costs of a climb, the higher the probability that an operator may not be providing the proper treatment standards, such as the minimum salary and food amount.
+Please keep in mind that the lower the cost of a climb, the higher the probability that an operator may not be following good practices for porter welfare, including fair pay, adequate food and appropriate equipment.
 As a result, well-meaning individuals and organizations inadvertently become part of exploitation by not realizing that the lower climb price is at the expense of the crew’s welfare.
-By climbing with an approved Partner company, you can be certain that the crew are receiving the proper care.
+By climbing with a company participating in the Partner for Responsible Travel Programme, you are supporting businesses that have made a voluntary commitment to responsible tourism and porter welfare.